1976 US Open – Women's singles

 Defending champion Chris Evert defeated Evonne Goolagong in a rematch of the previous year's final, 6–3, 6–0 to win the women's singles tennis title at the 1976 US Open.
 It was her second US Open title and her sixth major singles title overall.
-It was Goolagong's fourth consecutive runner-up finish at the event.
+Evert did not lose a set during the tournament.
+It was Goolagong's fourth consecutive runner-up finish at the event, her best career result at the tournament; she was attempting to complete the career Grand Slam.

 Seeds

 The seeded players are listed below.
 Chris Evert is the champion; others show the round in which they were eliminated.